Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Concluding remarks

 \section{Concluding remarks}

 In the performance measures we considered, MAIC was the least biased and most accurate method under no failures of assumptions.
 We therefore recommend its use for survival outcomes, provided that its assumptions are reasonable.
 MAIC was generally randomization-valid, except in situations with poor covariate overlap and small sample sizes (small effective sample sizes), where robust sandwich standard errors underestimated variability and there was undercoverage.
-When effective sample sizes are small, it may be preferable to use bootstrap methods to estimate standard errors.

-The typical usage of STC produced systematic bias because it targeted a conditional treatment effect for $A$ vs. $C$, where the target estimand should be different, a marginal treatment effect.
+The typical usage of STC produced systematic bias because it targeted a conditional treatment effect for $A$ vs.~$C$, where the target estimand should be different, a marginal treatment effect.
+The conditional treatment effect is incompatible in the indirect comparison.
 Note that STC is not intrinsically biased; it simply targets the wrong estimand in this setting.
-If we intend to target a marginal treatment effect for $A$ vs. $C$ and naively assume that this version of STC does so, there will be bias because this effect is incompatible in the indirect comparison due to the non-collapsibility of the log hazard ratio.
+If we intend to target a marginal treatment effect for $A$ vs.~$C$ and naively assume that this version of STC does so, there will be bias due to the non-collapsibility of the log hazard ratio.
 This bias could have considerable impact on decision making and policy, and could lead to perverse decisions and subsequent misuse of resources.
 Therefore, the typical use of STC should be avoided, particularly in settings with a non-collapsible measure of effect.
-An important future objective would be the development of an alternative formulation to STC that estimates a marginal treatment effect for $A$ vs. $C$.
+An important future objective would be the development of an alternative formulation to STC that estimates a marginal treatment effect for $A$ vs.~$C$.
 A crucial additional step, missing from the current implementation, is to integrate or average the conditional effect estimates over the $BC$ covariates.
-Then, STC could potentially obtain a marginal treatment effect estimate that is compatible with the marginal $B$ vs. $C$ estimate published in the $BC$ study.
+Then, STC could potentially obtain a marginal treatment effect estimate that is compatible with the marginal $B$ vs.~$C$ estimate published in the $BC$ study.

 The Bucher method is systematically biased and overprecise when there are imbalances in effect modifiers and interaction effects that induce bias in the treatment effect.
 Future simulation studies should evaluate population adjustment methods with different outcome types and when assumptions fail.